petro97/comments-list-app/README.md

 This project is a simple web application for creating and deleting comments, built with **React**, **Vite**, and * *TypeScript**.
 It showcases best practices in code organization, performance optimization, and user experience.
+The application ensures that all comments added by users are stored in the Redux state.
+This state is persisted using redux-persist, meaning that even if the user reloads the page, all previously added comments will remain visible.
+The form input values (Full Name, Username, and Comment Body) are saved in the Redux store.
+If the user is in the middle of filling out the form and the page is accidentally reloaded or navigated away from, their progress will be retained, and the form will reload with the values they had previously entered.

 ## Features